Sara Asma Chendali

 Lisa believes it is essential to present narratives that counter polarisation and that share good news stories that inspire hope and celebrate diversity and our common humanity.

-Lisa is a mediator, has a Masters Degree in Communication, PR and Advertising, and has further studies in business management and intercultural facilitation in divided societies.
 Other loves include being a Mummy, taking walks in mountains with her dog Stella, and dreams of getting back into painting – all of which help create the necessary balance in life.

-Dr Emily Stanton
+Dr. Emily Stanton

 Director of Programmes